 - 2 What is an SEM tool?

-- 4 The best malware detection and analysis tools
+- 4 The best malware detection tools

 - 5 Deciding on a malware detection and analysis tool

-What are the best options available?
+What malware tool options are available?

 There are many ways network administrators can address these malware issues, some of which include: